Categories

 Community Engagement

-This category recognises the commitment of those local authority staff across all services who work day in, and day out with the public to ensure they receive the best customer care.
+This category recognises the impact on communities of those local authority teams across all services who work day in, and day out with the public to ensure they receive the best customer care.
+Judges will be looking for evidence that the teams have worked closely with their communities in developing and delivering a service or project as well as evidence of results and positive feedback.

-• How a project has changed lives
+• Evidence of how a service or project has changed lives

 Sponsored by